aflashyrhetoric/aflashyrhetoric.github.io/content/posts/coding.md

 #### Your Morning Preparation Algorithm, probably:

 1. Wake up.
-2. Is it a week day?
+2. Is it a school/work day?
 If so, continue to Step 3\.
 If not, go back to sleep.
 3. Go to the bathroom.
 4. Wash your face.
 5. Do you drink coffee?
 If so, proceed to Step 6\.
 If not, skip to Step 7.
 6. Do you have coffee?
 If so, make coffee.
 If not - tough luck - proceed to Step 7.
 7. Are you on a diet?
 If so, get an apple.
 If not, bust out three poptarts.
 8. Eat whatever you created in Step 7.
-9. Go to work.
+9. Go to work or school.

 This is an algorithm in plain English.
 It’s a single set of steps, but it’ll yield different results on different days and for different people.
 It may also utilize variables.